Zhaoyi-Yan/Shift-Net_pytorch/README.md

 # Shift layer
 <img src="shift_layer.png" width="800"/>

-# Shift-Net_pytorch
-This repositity is our Pytorch implementation for Shift-Net, it is just for those who are interesting in our work and want to get a skeleton Pytorch implemention.
-The original code is https://github.com/Zhaoyi-Yan/Shift-Net.

 # Why no pretrain models ?
 It is because the code is still in active development, making pretrained models broken from time to time.

-Just pull the latest code and train following the instructions.
+Just pull the latest code and train by following the instructions.

 ## Prerequisites
 - Linux or Windows.